Urinary Incontinence in Women

 • Surgery

 Urge incontinence may be caused by a miscommunication between your brain and your bladder.
 There can be false messages that the bladder is full and needs emptying.
-Or “too late” nerve signals that you need to urinate.

 Because it also involves the brain, urge incontinence can sometimes be linked to neurological conditions like Parkinson’s Disease and multiple sclerosis (MS).
-But urge incontinence can also be caused by pregnancy (which puts pressure on the bladder), childbirth, menopause, or trauma from surgery.
+But urge incontinence can also be caused by pregnancy (which puts pressure on the bladder), childbirth, menopause, overactive bladder, or trauma from surgery.

 Treatment options for urge incontinence can include biofeedback therapy, which seeks to give you greater awareness of your body’s physiological responses and help control the bladder muscle.
 Exercises to strengthen the pelvic floor muscles (i.e., Kegels) can help, too; while they won’t eliminate the urge, they can help ensure it doesn’t lead to a leak.